hrossman/corona-critical-cases-model-weizmann/README.md

 * https://www.gov.il/he/departments/publications/?OfficeId=4153ab18-52bb-42dc-a347-b513faa428ca&limit=10&skip=0

-We did not have full data, so model is built as our best estimate from public information.
+We did not have full data, so model is built as our best estimate from the publicly available information.

 ## Results up to 27/7/2020: